nanoix9/2019Papers/ai/big-ai-project.md

 To summarise this part, a cognitive learning model was proposed for visual intelligence.
 This model follows three principles of attention, association, and abstraction, resulting in autonomous learning without explicit supervision, external reward, or any a-priori knowledge.
 This model is suitable for a variety of intelligent tasks including visual object detection, tracking, recognition, reasoning, as well as accumulating knowledge in long-term learning.

 However, there is still some problems to be solved.
 First, the attention mechanism need to be refined.
 In this article, attention is paid to two kind of areas: one containing changes and the other containing unknown objects.
 However, it need more investigation whether more attention method is needed.
 Furthermore, if different attention methods can be unified, the model would be more simple and mathematically beautiful.
 Second, in terms of the association principle, it claims that the observations with frequent concurrence form a concept, but does not give a quantitative solution of the frequency threshold for creating new concepts.
 The threshold is a hyperparameter in this model, which need to be justified on the choice of its value.
 Furthermore, it would be a better solution if this hyperparameter can be eliminated.
-Third, the abstraction representation framework and learning algorithm need to be formalised in mathematics for rigorousness and executability.
+Third, the abstraction representation framework and learning algorithm need to be formalised in mathematics for rigorousness and executability, and more effective implementations need further investigation for scalability on large dataset.

 \pagebreak